sheelfshah/FlowMatchingForSeq2SeqTextGeneration/README.md

 ## Training

-To train a model, run:
+To train a model, run (after appropriate modifications to `scripts/run.sh`):
 ```bash
 nohup bash scripts/run.sh > nohup.out 2>&1 &
 ```

-The script will create a checkpoint directory in the `diffusion_models/` directory, and will log losses/eval scores here.
+The script will create a checkpoint directory in the `diffusion_models/` directory, and will log losses/eval scores there.
 It will also save checkpoints that can be used for any downstream analysis.
 You can also use `sbatch scripts/run.sh` to run the script on a SLURM GPU cluster.

 The script calls `flow_matching/train.py` with specific arguments.
 The default values of these arguments, along with some description, are specified in `flow_matching/utils.py`.